COSC3020/theory-vs-practice-jataylor111/README.md

 The second is that the complexity of an algorithm doesn't take into account the hardware of the machine running the program.
 It could run faster or slower based on the resources available.

 Cade brought up this one while I was talking to him in lab.
-The bounds of our complexity can come into question when we start looking at Big Theta complexity.
-For instance the $\Theta$ complexity of a program might be $nlogn$ but its upper and lower are $2^n$ and $n$ respectively, which are two very different functions that leave a lot of room for movement between them.
+The bounds of our complexity can come into question for instance a program might have upper and lower are $2^n$ and $n$ respectively, which are two very different functions that leave a lot of room for movement between them.

 2.
 According to Wikipedia the average time complexity of searching for a value in a binary search tree is $log(n)$, with this we can compute the approximate time for the program to finish.